- City Secretary

 - Prompt access to information that is not confidential or otherwise protected

 - Receive treatment equal to all other requesters, in accordance with ADA requirements

-- Choose whether to inspect the requested information, receive copies or both
+- Choose whether to inspect the requested information, receive copies of both

-- A waiver or reductions of charges if the government body determines that access to information primarily benefits the general public
+- A waiver or reduction of charges if the governmental body determines that access to information primarily benefits the general public

 - Notice when the governmental body asks the Office of Attorney General for a ruling on whether the information can be withheld under one of the accepted exceptions